Research project

 Description

-The project will create a publicly accessible life archive of officers in the British Army from the late 18th and early 19th century; an estimated 40,000 people who served in conflicts across the globe.
-We’ll explore patterns to understand what was typical about officers’ careers.
+Our research team created a ‘life archive’ as a tool to understand people in the past.
+This publicly accessible database of officers in the British Army from the late 18th and early 19th century, covers over 50,000 people who served in conflicts across the globe.

 Partners and collaboration